reemooshaa/SaudiDevOrg/README.md

 # SaudiDevOrg
 This challenge made by [Saudi developer initiative](https://twitter.com/saudidevorg?) aiming to code for 100 days.
-There are multiple pathes, I will go with JavaScrip.
+There are multiple pathes, I will go with JavaScript.
 ## Tasks:
 - **Day 1**: Printing a text on the page.
 - **Day 2**: writing comments.